Art fair turns India's capital into art hub

 "We've had five or six sell-out booths and several galleries have done exceptionally well," founder Neha Kirpal told Reuters.

-India's art scene has been expanding for the past few years, with auctioneer Christie's second Mumbai auction in December generating sales of $12 million (8 million pounds).
+India's art scene has been expanding for the past few years, with auctioneer Christie's second Mumbai auction in December generating sales of $12 million.
 A report by analysts ArtTactic said confidence in the market was at its highest since 2007.

 A life-size wooden replica of a typical Kashmiri house lies on its side at the fair's entrance, a reminder of the destruction wreaked by floods in the Himalayan state last year.